frederic-perez/AmE-dictionary/data/idioms.md

 __a bit beyond (one’s) ken__ :two::dart: Advanced beyond one’s ability to understand or make sense of the subject matter or task at hand. _The stuff they’re teaching in this advanced math class is a bit beyond my ken._
 __a bit dicey__ :two: Carrying a certain degree of risk or danger; uncertain of a favorable outcome. _This street looks a bit dicey—I think we should walk another way home._
 __a bit obtuse__ Coming across as dull, thick-witted, or stupid; unable to grasp or understand a situation or concept. _I feel like I’m a bit too obtuse to understand what these people are talking about._
-__a bit of a stretch__ :two: A mild exaggeration beyond the truth or what is likely the case. _I’m not too fond of taxes either, but it’s a bit of a stretch to claim they are the cause of all our problems._
+__a bit of a stretch__ :three: A mild exaggeration beyond the truth or what is likely the case. _I’m not too fond of taxes either, but it’s a bit of a stretch to claim they are the cause of all our problems._
 __a bit out of it__:two: Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._
 __a bleeding heart__ :astonished: A person who shows an overwhelming and often ostentatious display of sympathy, especially for those perceived as victims.
 __a blessing in disguise__ :two: An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
 I would have been in the middle of that big multi-car pileup had I left the house on time._